Oh Pretty Woman

 Airplay/Streaming (in millions): 6.0 radio, 103.05 video, 293.43 streaming

-Orbison and co-writer Bill Dees were writing when Roy’s wife interrupted them to ask for some money to go to the store.
+Orbison’s “most enduring recording” NRR grew out of a crack Bill Dees made to Roy’s wife, Claudette.
+She interrupted the pair while they were writing to ask her husband for some money to go to the store.
 Dees shot back that a “pretty woman never needs any money.”
 RS500 From that, Roy came up with the idea of a man watching a pretty woman walk by and wondering if she might be lonely like him.

 The path from inception to release was, as Dees says, “the fastest thing I ever saw.”
 KL He says they wrote the song on a Friday, recorded it the next Friday, and by the following Friday it was released.
-KL Chet Atkins called it the “best commercial record I ever heard.”
+KL The song was marked by “Orbison’s tiger-like growl and the repetitive guitar riff.”
+JA His singing is “uncharacteristically exuberant” TC on this “perfect country rock boogie sound.”
+TC Chet Atkins called it the “best commercial record I ever heard.”
 HL

-The flirtatious nature of the song was amusingly ironic, depicting Orbison (or at least the song’s protagonist) “as a trolling stud.”
+The flirtatious nature of this “anthem for voyeurs” TC was amusingly ironic, depicting Orbison (or at least the song’s protagonist) “as a trolling stud.”
 MA The image was far better suited to singer David Lee Roth’s machismo when his hard-rock band, Van Halen, took their 1982 cover of the song to #1 on the album rock chart and #12 on the pop charts.
 Six years later, Orbison died of a heart attack, but as a testament to the song’s timeliness, a version recorded live in September 1987 hit the adult contemporary and country charts in 1989 – twenty five years after the original.